 - Tone of voice.
 As people close in towards an argument, tone become more harsh, angry, contemptuous, critical, mean, and snippy.
 Yelling is also a bad sign.

 - Responses speed up.
-When two people are about to argue, they begin to respond to each other more reactively and with less and less thought of what is about to be said.
+When two people are about to argue, they begin to respond to each other more reactively and with less and less thought or attention toward what is about to be said.

 - One or both stops listening.
 Once an argument ensues, neither are really listening to the other anymore.
-Generally, during an argument, both are fighting for airtime, believing that if they can speak over the other that it will result in being heard.
-Really, it only results in a battle.
+Generally during an argument, both are fighting for airtime, believing that if they can speak over the other that it will result in being heard.
+Really, it only results in an exhausting battle.

 - Defensiveness.
 When one or the other becomes defensive, an argument is usually not far behind.
 Defensiveness tends to breed defensiveness (which tends to then breed an argument).

 - Criticism and/or blame.
 Criticism and blame is generally the precursor to defensiveness.
-While it’s not automatic that this will happen, there’s a good chance that criticism and blame will result in bad before it will result in good.
+While it’s not automatic that this will happen, there’s a good chance that criticism and blame will result in discord.

 - Fighting words.
 This includes name calling or any form of verbal antagonism.